 Capitalization and Equity Structure

-On August 21, 2018, the Company entered into a Controlled Equity OfferingSM Sales Agreement ("ATM Agreement") with Cantor Fitzgerald & Co. (the “Agent”) under which the Company may issue and sell shares of its common stock, from time to time, to or through the Agent, by methods deemed to be an “at the market offering.”
+On August 21, 2018, the Company entered into a Controlled Equity OfferingSM Sales Agreement (“ATM Agreement”) with Cantor Fitzgerald & Co. (the “Agent”) under which the Company may issue and sell shares of its common stock, from time to time, to or through the Agent, by methods deemed to be an “at the market offering.”
 Shares having an aggregate offering price of up to $25,000 may be offered pursuant to a prospectus dated August 21, 2018 (the “ATM Prospectus”) under the Company’s previously filed and currently effective shelf registration statement on Form S-3 (Registration No. 333-218517).
-For the three months ended March 31, 2019, the Company sold 1,294 shares of common stock under the ATM Agreement at an average price of $1.85 per share, for aggregate proceeds of $2,313, net of commission and issuance costs.
-As of March 31, 2019, approximately $17,734 aggregate offering price of the Company's common stock remained available for issuance pursuant to the ATM Prospectus.
+For the three and six months ended June 30, 2019, the Company sold 1,294 shares of common stock under the ATM Agreement at an average price of $1.85 per share, for aggregate proceeds of $2,313, net of commission and issuance costs.
+As of June 30, 2019, approximately $17,734 aggregate offering price of the Company’s common stock remained available for issuance pursuant to the ATM Prospectus.

-On January 30, 2019, the Company sold 3,067 shares of its common stock for $5,000 at a purchase price of $1.63 under the SPA , in connection with the JV Agreement.
-Refer to Note 7.
-Investment in Unconsolidated Affiliate – Equity Investments for additional information.
+On January 30, 2019, the Company sold 3,067 shares of its common stock for $5,000 at a purchase price of $1.63 per share under the SPA, in connection with the JV Agreement.
+Refer to Note 7 Investment in Unconsolidated Affiliate – Equity Investments for additional information.

 Information Agent Warrants